UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 The purpose of this section is to ensure that cloud resources are utilized in compliance with relevant laws, regulations, and organizational standards, while promoting efficiency, reliability, and data security.

-### Guidelines - Not MVP

-#### Data Security and Compliance

-* All data stored or processed in the cloud must comply with relevant data protection regulations, including GDPR and UK data protection laws.
-* Encryption must be applied to data both in transit and at rest to maintain confidentiality and integrity.

-#### Access Control and Authentication

-* User authentication and access control mechanisms must be implemented to prevent unauthorized access to cloud resources.
-* Multi-factor authentication is required for accessing sensitive cloud services and data.

-#### Data Sovereignty and Jurisdiction - CHP?

-* Cloud data storage and processing locations must adhere to data sovereignty requirements and legal regulations.
-* Transfers of sensitive data across international borders require prior approval and must comply with applicable laws.

-#### Service Level Agreements (SLAs) and Support

-* SLAs with cloud service providers must define expectations for service availability, performance, and reliability.
-* Procedures for escalating and resolving technical issues or incidents must be established and documented.

-#### Cost Management and Budgeting - CY

-* Practices for monitoring and optimizing cloud costs must be implemented to prevent budget overruns.
-* Budget allocation and approval procedures for cloud-related expenses must be defined within project teams or departments.

-#### Backup and Disaster Recovery

-* Regular backups of critical data stored in the cloud must be performed, and procedures for data restoration must be documented.
-* Disaster recovery plans must be developed, tested, and maintained to ensure business continuity in case of disruptions.

-#### Compliance with Government Policies and Standards - MF

-* Cloud usage must align with relevant government policies, standards, and guidelines, including the UK Government Cloud First Policy and NCSC Cloud Security Principles.
-* Adherence to information security, IT procurement, and digital transformation initiatives must be ensured.

-#### Monitoring and Auditing

-* Tools and processes for monitoring cloud usage, detecting security incidents, and generating audit trails must be implemented.
-* Regular security assessments and audits of cloud environments must be conducted to identify vulnerabilities and ensure compliance.
-* A draft policy on observability is currently in development and can be viewed [here](https://github.com/UKHO/docs/blob/Kirosoft-patch-1/software-engineering-policies/observability/observability_policy.md)

-#### Training and Awareness

-* Training and awareness programs on cloud security best practices must be provided to employees to mitigate insider threats and human error.
-* A culture of security awareness and accountability must be fostered within the organization.

-#### Change Management and Documentation

-* Change management procedures for modifying cloud configurations, applications, or data structures must be established.
-* Up-to-date documentation of cloud architectures, configurations, and dependencies must be maintained to facilitate troubleshooting and scalability.

-## Supported clouds for UKHO - Not MVP

-### Azure

-### AWS?
-(Only Data Science?)

-### GCP

-### Benefits of Multi-Cloud Approaches

 ## Network Security

-## Access Control Recommendations - Not MVP

 ### Guidance on Security with the Hub and Spoke Model.
 See [link](https://github.com/UKHO/how-do-i/blob/3373f41de95525cf795df0d9c1aae7ada2dcea86/docs/subscriptions.md?plain=1)

-### Public Cloud Security Policy

-### Hybrid Cloud Security Policy ??

-### Private Cloud Security Policy ??

-## Legal / Government Regulations Affecting Cloud Policy? - Not MVP

-### See Cloud Security Principles from National CyberSecurity Center [here](https://www.ncsc.gov.uk/collection/cloud/the-cloud-security-principles)

-### See Government Cloud First Policy [here](https://www.gov.uk/guidance/government-cloud-first-policy#government-cloud-principles)

-### Statement of Current Regulatory Compliance

 ## Recommendations for Container Hosting / Orchestration (Rich Shawley)